pop-os/gtk-theme/README.md

 ### Installation from Git Source
 ----------------------------

+This is the recommended method for users who aren't on Pop.

 ###### Note: You must have sassc installed in order to build Pop.
 Users of 17.04 or later can all build-dependencies using: